textanalyticsman/extractnetworksfromtext/README.md

-#  SW to extract networks based on co-occurrence from unstructured text
+#  A software to extract networks based on co-occurrence from unstructured text

 This is just a desktop application I have done to extract networks from unstructured text written in Spanish.
 However, as I am using [FreeLing](http://nlp.lsi.upc.edu/freeling/) to implement language analysis capabilities, this tool could also be used to extract networks from unstructured text written on other languages supported by [FreeLing](http://nlp.lsi.upc.edu/freeling/).